nholtz/sanal-book/_build/text/virtualdisplacements/introduction.md

 1. Write a virtual work equation in terms of the unknown action and known displacements and set it to zero.
 1. Solve for the unknown action.

+This procedure, with the
+proper displaced shapes, ensures that we can write equations that contain only one unknown action.

 Some notes: